jmeyers314/linmix/README.md

 Installation
 ------------
-Currently, the best way to get linmix for python is to clone from github and build using normal setup.py facilities.
-In the future, I hope to add linmix to PyPI.
+Currently, the best way to get linmix for python is to clone from github and build using normal setup.py facilities.  (see http://linmix.readthedocs.org/en/latest/install.html)  In the future, I hope to add linmix to PyPI.